generatemomentum/data-task/README.md

 The account score should be the sum of the above rules.

 The supplied tables are in a CSV format.
 These should be loaded into a SQL-based database of your choice.
+Postgres is preferred, but not mandatory.

+## Submission

-The task submission should be one or more SQL files used to deliver the final output from the supplied raw data.
+The task submission should be one or more SQL files that you used to deliver the final output from the supplied raw data.